Heartwood Leadership

 Coordinator, Pennsylvania

 Matt Peters lives in Pittsburgh, PA and has been a member of Heartwood since 1993.
-He is a co-founding member of the Allegheny Defense Project. and worked with the Buckeye Forest Council for several years.
-Matt is an urban homesteader, growing garlic and other woodchuck-proof crops for a newly opened locally owned grocery store in one of America’s great Food Deserts.
-He is also serving as Chair of the Hazelwood Urban Ag Team, working on local food security and economic sovereignty as well as habitat conservation and restoration in the neighborhood.
+He was a founding member of Pennsylvania's Allegheny Defense Project, and worked with the Buckeye Forest Council in Ohio as well.
+Matt is an urban homesteader, growing a garden and helping protect and restore forests in the city's Greenways.
+He has been serving as Heartwood's Coordinator since 2018.

 In Memoriam